17 Spanish Learning Tools to Build Strong Language Skills

 The Memrise learning method is based on spaced repetition.
 You get to see and hear each word several times during each lesson, and you have to do short, simple exercises between words so that you can be sure you are remembering everything correctly.

 Memrise allows you to gain experience points that help you reach further levels and it lets you compare your score with that of other users.
 Let the competition begin!

 You can also track your learning stats, follow friends, set daily goals and do review sessions with all the words you have learned so far.
 Even better, if you are looking for more specific content or want to study something more niche or fun, you can find hundreds of user-created lessons by visiting the website.

 There really are many ways to learn with Memrise!

-By using real-world videos to teach Spanish, FluentU aims to mimic immersion and naturally teach students from the beginning, all the way to fluency.
+By using authentic videos to teach Spanish, the FluentU language learning program aims to mimic immersion and naturally teach students from the beginning, all the way to fluency.

 Improve Your Grammar

 Grammar is the skeleton of every language.
 You may fight against it as much as you want and try to convince yourself that you only need to watch some videos and listen to some podcasts, but the truth remains that if you really, really want to learn a language, you need to master its grammar.

 Have a look at these three resources and become the master of Spanish grammar!

 WordReference English / Spanish Grammar Forum